-7) Reward group goal achievement - rewards build trust and shows that the company has an employee-centered culture.
+7) Reward group goal achievement - rewards build trust and show that the company has an employee-centered culture.
 If your stellar team has slam-dunked the project, there are many ways you can reward the team.
-Know that today’s Millennials are not only rewarded by money; they seek “purpose beyond profit” as Deloitte's study reveals.
-Flex time, skills improvement, professional development, opportunities for leadership, community service, and social time are sometimes more desirable.
+Know that today’s younger generations are not only rewarded by money; they seek “purpose beyond profit” as Deloitte's study reveals.
+Flextime, skills improvement, professional development, opportunities for leadership, community service, and social time are sometimes more desirable.

 Use the Group Dynamics Report* to take the “pulse” of your team.